Raw turkey for dogs is an inexpensive, lean protein that’s chock-full of vital minerals and vitamins.

 Tip: Save 15% off your order from Raw Feeding Miami with my referral discount link.

 Raw Paws Pet Food

 Tip: Save 15% off your order from Raw Paws Pet Food with my affiliate discount code K9Savings.

 Darwin’s carries complete ground turkey with veggies.
 It can be fed as is.

 Tip: Take advantage of Darwin’s introductory offer and get 10 lbs for just $14.95!

 Raw Meaty Turkey Bones Are Ideal For Larger Dogs

-They’re an excellent source of calcium and phosphorus, important for skeletal health, and keep Missy’s and Buzz’s teeth clean.
+They’re an excellent source of calcium and phosphorus, important for skeletal health, and keep dog teeth clean.

-I wouldn’t recommend any whole raw turkey bones for smaller dogs, simply because of their size.
-Once they’ve been ground, they’re ok to include in raw meals for smaller dogs.
+I don’t recommend whole raw turkey necks for smaller dogs, simply because of their size.

 That said, they can eat them once they’ve been cut into smaller parts or if they’re ground.
 You can also hold one end of the neck and let your small pup chew on the other end.
 Then take it away after they’ve chewed on it for a while.